lucasorge13/Final_Project_Ds2020/README.md

 Questions
 -
 -
-- What country has the most amount of airports?
-Where are the countries with the most airports located?
+- What country has the most airports?
+Where are the countries with the most airports located, and what patterns are there?
 - How concentrated is global air traffic?
 - How does airport connectivity vary between developed and developing countries?